lopopylopy/mrbreakfasts_free_prompts/docs/documentation.md

 # Theming
 Is there something about the icons you'd like to change?
-Details like color, font, drop shadow, and outline thickness are easy to change (although there are a few exceptions with the d-pad and mouse icons).
+Details like color, font, drop shadow, and outline thickness are easy to change (although there are a few exceptions with the d-pad and mouse icons with their outline thickness).

 I used Inkscape to make the icons, and I'll use to Inkscape to demonstrate.
 If you've used Inkscape before, hopefully these instructions are obvious.